counternote/counternote/README.md

 ## Score

 There are obviously other details to go over, but it’s time to see some real music.
-This is the A-section of the track Bourrée from Bach’s Lute Suite in E Minor written using tones:
+This is the A-section of the track Bourrée from Bach’s Lute Suite in E Minor:

-    ++*
-    SCORE: Lute Suite in E Minor
-    WORK: BWV 996
-    SCRIBE: Bach
-    +++
-    TRACK: Bourrée
-    VOICES:
-      f: fingers
-      t: thumb
-    +++
-    # Mov |4.| @allegretto

-    *++

-And here it is written using spans:

     ++*
     SCORE: Lute Suite in E Minor